kiriarf/student-directory/README.md

   <img src="./images/1.png" width="400">
 </p>

 User needs to enter a name of a new student.
 If that happens, the student's height and cohort will also need to be entered.
+User is then notified how many students are now in Villains Academy.
 To finish, press return on the name entry.